brookshelley/brookshelley.github.com/books.md

 7. **Freedom is a Constant Struggle** – Angela Davis

     This was a coven book club book.
-It was lovely, but also super repetative, because most of the talks/essays were written/given around the same time, so the themes & topics are the same.
+It was lovely, but also super repetitive, because most of the talks/essays were written/given around the same time, so the themes & topics are the same.
 Important, but I probably didn't need to read them all.